curityio/mutual-tls-api-example/README.md

 ### Reverse Proxy and Mutual TLS Termination

-- For OAuth requests the Mutual TLS verification is done at the Curity Identity Server
+- For OAuth requests the Mutual TLS verification is done by the Curity Identity Server
 - For API requests the Mutual TLS verification is done by the reverse proxy

 ### Curity Identity Server